We love to give our dogs treats, whether it's a reward during training, for general good behavior, or just for no reason at all.

 01 of 09

-Hard, crunchy treats are available in a variety of flavors, shapes and sizes.
+Hard, crunchy treats, sometimes called dog biscuits, are available in a variety of flavors, shapes, and sizes.
 The size of the treat should be appropriate for the size of your dog.
 Choose a brand that meets the same standards as high-quality dog foods.
-Cruchy dog treats make great everyday rewards for your dog.
+Crunchy dog treats make great everyday rewards for your dog.

 02 of 09

 Soft, chewy treats are also available in a variety of flavors, shapes and sizes.
-These treats are useful during training due to their pleasing taste and texture.
+These treats are especially useful during training due to their pleasing taste and soft texture.
 Use small sizes during training for immediate gratification.
-Choose brands that meet the same standards as high-quality dog foods.
+If your dog can eat the treat fast, the message of it being a reward is made clear.
+Choose dog treat brands that meet the same standards as high-quality dog foods.

 03 of 09